NSLS-II-SST/rsoxs_workflow/examples/setup_python_miniforge.md

    python --version
 ```

-It may be necessary to downgrade to Python version 3.12 for PyHyperScattering for Windows computers. (even though some users have had success with Python version 3.13).
+It may be necessary to downgrade to a prior Python version if the PyHyperScattering install fails. e.g.,

 ```
-   conda install python==3.12.10
+   conda install python==3.13
 ```

 If a CondaSSL error is encountered during this step, the following solution can be run, and then Python installation can be retried: https://github.com/conda/conda/issues/8273